joshrosso/dotcom/content/c/contour.md

 Notice the `host` value highlighted in yellow in the `team-a` and `team-b` namespaces.
 Both attempt to define routing rules for the host `a.team.com`.
-Each set a different destination (dest), team-a-pod and team-b-pod respectivly.
+Each set a different destination (dest), team-a-pod and team-b-pod respectively.
 This raises interesting questions:

 * Will the load balancer act deterministically?